Follow these simple steps to keep your family safe from food poisoning.

 Protect yourself from food poisoning at home.

-After you get the food home and stored away safely, follow these tips for a healthy kitchen.
+After you get your groceries home and stored away safely, use the following tips to help prevent food poisoning.

 Wash your hands often with warm water and soap, especially: